eldoy/weblang/README.md

 const state = await weblang()(code)
 ```

-### Concepts
+### Abstract

 Generally, variables start with the `$` character, and functions start with `@`.

 Variables have dynamic types, just as with YAML.
 All variables are global, there is no scope, not even inside _if_ and _else_ blocks.

 Functions are added through _extensions_.
-Even the core functionality can be overriden, Weblang is meant to be extended.
+Even the core functionality can be overridden, Weblang is meant to be extended.

 ### Set